Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Introduction

 One intriguing family is the transition metal chalcogenophosphates {\TMPX} ($TM$ = Mn, Fe, Co, Ni, $etc.$, $X$ = S, Se).
 These insulating compounds are antiferromagnets at ambient pressure, with the magnetic $TM^{2+}$ ions forming a honeycomb structure within the vdW layers~\cite{klingen1973_FePX3_structure,1979_Brec_TMPX3_PhysProperties,1981_Wiedenmann_neutron_MnPSe3_FePSe3}.
-Previous studies have revealed pressure-induced transitions in transport properties from insulating to metallic, and, in some cases, even to superconducting states~\cite{2018_Haines_highPressure_XRD_FePS3, 2018_Wang_pressure_SC_FePX3, 2020_Coak_TuneDimensionality_TMPS3,2023_NiPSe3_Pressure_SC,2023_SnPS3_pressure_FE2SC,2024_SnPSe3_pressure_SC,2024_CrSbSe3_pressure_SC}.
+Previous studies have revealed pressure-induced transitions from insulating to metallic, and, in some reports, superconducting states~\cite{2018_Haines_highPressure_XRD_FePS3, 2018_Wang_pressure_SC_FePX3, 2020_Coak_TuneDimensionality_TMPS3,2023_NiPSe3_Pressure_SC,2023_SnPS3_pressure_FE2SC,2024_SnPSe3_pressure_SC,2024_CrSbSe3_pressure_SC}.
 However, the critical underlying structural transitions remain elusive, prohibiting further investigation and engineering of this compound family.

-Crystalline structure and symmetry transitions can be observed by synchrotron diffraction~\cite{2018_Haines_highPressure_XRD_FePS3, 2021_Ma_NiPS3,2023_Jarvis_comparative_single_powder_FePS3, 2023_NiPSe3_Pressure_SC} or Raman spectroscopy~\cite{2016_Kuo_NiPS3,2016_Wang_AFM_monolayer_FePS3,2016_Du_TMPX3_bandGap_ultrathin,2022_Raman_DFT_FePS3_pressure}.
-Magnetic structures can be characterized by neutron diffraction~\cite{1981_Wiedenmann_neutron_MnPSe3_FePSe3}.
-Nevertheless, we note that the lack of the control of hydrostatic pressure conditions upon these vdW compounds has led to contradictory results and care must be taken in interpreting observed data, as demonstrated in this work and earlier studies~\cite{2023_Jarvis_comparative_single_powder_FePS3,2024_MPX3_Pressure_review_Mandrus}.
-Comprehensive investigations are therefore essential to resolve the pressure-induced physics of these materials.
-We selected FePSe$_3$ as the focus of this work, which was recently reported to exhibit superconductivity at approximately 2.5~K and 9.0~GPa~\cite{2018_Wang_pressure_SC_FePX3}.
+Up to this point, the literature has contained contradictory results and predictions - care must be taken in interpreting observed data, as demonstrated in this work and earlier studies~\cite{2023_Jarvis_comparative_single_powder_FePS3,2024_MPX3_Pressure_review_Mandrus}